 - Overall traffic – channel comparison (year on year)

-- Attribution – which media are contributing assisted conversions?
+- Attribution – which media are contributing to conversions?

 - Where do visitors arrive?
 Landing pages

 - What is footfall in different sections of the site?

 - Attribution with multichannel funnel report – are your social media campaigns contributing to conversions?

 You’ll find explanations of how to find and create each part of the report - as well as information about methodology and context - in the notes section of each slide.

 - Google Analytics Learning Path – use Google Analytic’s free tools to review the effectiveness of your website to improve ROI with marketing spend and customer experience with your business.